Top 10 Reasons to Visit Daytona Beach

 4. Ponce Inlet This southern part of our beach destination is full of activities and dining options for all to enjoy.
 More than just an inlet, this area is home to the tallest lighthouse in Florida, the Ponce de Leon Inlet Lighthouse and Museum.
 Open for tours, the lighthouse also hosts special events throughout the year.
 While you’re here, learn about the wonders of sea life at the Marine Science Center or go for an aquatic adventure with Ponce Inlet Watersports.
 Learn more about Ponce Inlet - a Water Lovers' Playground.

 5. Daytona Beach Boardwalk and Pier There’s something nostalgic about a boardwalk beach experience.
 The boardwalk and pier is focused on two important parts of every vacation – fun and food.
-With amusement rides like the Sandblaster Roller Coaster, and go-karts, you are sure to find a little something for everyone.
 Take snack time to the next level at the Main Street Pier – enjoy lunch with a view from Joe’s Crab Shack located towards the end of the pier directly over the Atlantic.
 Not in the mood for seafood?
 Don’t worry.
 They have a pizza place, ice-cream shop and a roof top bar called The Roof where you can indulge in tropical drinks and a picture worthy view of Daytona Beach.

 6. "Original American Beach" A beach trip isn’t complete without one day or five spent at the beach.
 Choose your place in the sand along 23 miles of beach featuring easy access points for driving on in select areas or parking nearby.
 And check out the many beachfront splash parks, beach volleyball courses and jungle gyms for fun along the shoreline.
 Take a drive on the beach or bring a bicycle for a truly enjoyable ride in the sand.
 Not all of your fun will happen on dry land.
 There are plenty of adventures to be had in the Atlantic from paddle boarding and surfing to kayaking and parasailing.

-7. Thrill Rides Visitors can choose from a surprising list of attractions including a high-speed ocean view ride on the Sand Blaster roller coaster at the Daytona Beach Boardwalk and Pier, a race around Daytona International Speedway with the Richard Petty Driving Experience, a zip lining adventure at ZoomAir Adventure Park or an up-close encounter with marine life while paddle boarding in the Halifax River.
+7. Thrill Rides Visitors can choose from a surprising list of attractions including a race around Daytona International Speedway with the Richard Petty Driving Experience.
+Test your nerves in the special dragsters at Speed Park Motorsports; explore a dozen water rides at Daytona Lagoon or enjoy the calm thrill of up-close encounters with marine life while paddle boarding in the Halifax River.

 8. Golfing Visitors can soften their spikes at several Daytona Beach area courses popular with pros, experienced players and those still learning the links.
 Boasting two, four-star courses as rated by Golf Digest, LPGA International leads the pack.
 DaytonaBeach.Golf is your source for a golf package that fits your budget.
 Here’s hoping the greens are kind…